 There’s not just one type of determiners, on the contrary, articles -both definite and indefinite-, demonstrative adjectives, quantifiers, and also possessive articles form part of the list of determiners in English.

 Usually, determiners can go unnoticed in most English classes, both for native English students and foreign learners.
 However, this sentence element makes comprehending the main idea easier and help pass on the information more clearly.

-The indefinite articles a and an are used with singular nouns that aren’t specific, and they can also be used to talk about something for the first time.
-For example: “Laura has a new best friend.”
+The indefinite articles “a” and an are used with singular nouns that aren’t specific, and they can also be used to talk about something for the first time.
+For example: “Lisa has a new best friend.”

-The definite article the is used to talk about an element that has been mentioned previously, and it’s generally used with singular nouns, or with specific plurals that have a unique quality to them.
-For example: “Laura’s new best friend is the girl on the right.”
+The definite article “the” is used to talk about an element that has been mentioned previously, and it’s generally used with singular nouns, or with specific plurals that have a unique quality to them.
+For example: “Lisa’s new best friend is the girl on the right.”

 Bring the book when you finish with it.